 Circles of Care for American Indian/Alaska Natives (AI/AN)

-This funding opportunity provides financial support to federally recognized American Indian and Alaska Native tribes and organizations to develop comprehensive, culturally relevant mental health care systems for their communities.
+This funding opportunity provides financial support to federally recognized American Indian and Alaska Native tribes and organizations to develop a comprehensive, community-based mental health system for children and young adults, focusing on planning and infrastructure rather than direct services.

 Award Range